 When explicitly listed, all values of the scope parameter corresponding to the wildcard are requested.
 For instance, if the KPI "number of registrations" is requested as an explicit list at level UserGroup-ID, an array of counters is provided, one per each value of UE-groups (e.g. list of <UE-group-counter>=<number of registrations>).

-Editor's note: Whether arrays of KPIs of multiple dimensions could be requested will be for further study.